orbcode/orbuculum/README.md

 In addition to the direct fifos, Orbuculum exposes TCP port 3443 to which network clients can connect.
-This port delivers raw TPIU frames to any client that is connected (and will shortly be used for other utilities in the suite like OrbCat and OrbTop).
+This port delivers raw TPIU frames to any client that is connected (such as orbcat, and shortly by orbtop).
 The practical limit to the number of clients that can connect is set by the speed of the host machine.

 Command Line Options
 ====================